robertjskelton/robertjskelton.github.io/_posts/2025-01-14-ferrari-360-spider-hydraulic-cylinder-repair.markdown

 Next, you will need to remove the 2 screws holding the hydraulic lines into the cylinder.
 This part is annoying, since they were already stripped on my car.
 They need a 2.5mm hex bit, but since mine were rounded into a circle, I found that hammering on a Torx 25 bit on a ratchet, I was able to remove the stripped screws.

 ![hydraulic](/images/hydraulics/6.jpg)

+Also remove the gold hardware under the screws, if you drop it in the frame, a magnet is useful for fishing it out.

 If you want to replace the screws with the Ferrari OEM screw, that's part number 66683900.
-I did not, since those parts strip easily, and used 2 new M4-.7x6 Phillips head zinc screws.
+I did not, since those parts strip easily, and used 2 new [M4-.7x6 Phillips head](https://amzn.to/4g0D8KT) screws.
 These are way less likely to strip, since it's very difficult to get a straight shot on anything because of the hydraulic lines.

 Next, remove the 1x Torx 25 bolt on the side of the frame to get access to the retaining pin.